GUE-CYBER-LIMITED/digital-skills-for-marketing/04_tools_and_platforms/intro_to_google_tools.md

 **Steps (Windows)**:
 1. Open a browser and go to `drive.google.com`.
 2. Upload a small file (e.g., a photo or text file) or use your Google Doc from Activity 1.
-3. Share it with a friend’s email (or note the share link).
+3. Share it with a friend's email (or note the share link).
 4. Write down:
    - The file and who you shared it with (or link).
-   - How Drive helps (e.g., “Shares files easily”).
+   - How Drive helps (e.g., "Shares files easily").
 **Steps (Android)**:
 1. Open the **Google Drive** app or a browser.
 2. Upload a file or use your Doc.